 - Plan.
 Prepare healthy snacks ahead of time to eat throughout the day.
 A 200-calorie, whole grain, high-fiber snack can satisfy hunger between meals.
 Fiber keeps people feeling full longer.
 Learn how a little planning helps the heart and the budget.

 - Keep a food diary.
 Write down everything you eat and what was happening at the time to identify food triggers – hunger, stress, excitement or boredom.
 Be careful not to obsess over every calorie.
-The new American Heart Association lifestyle guidelines acknowledge that overall eating patterns, not occasional indulgences, are what are most important to maintaining a healthy weight and lifestyle.
+The new American Heart Association diet and lifestyle guidelines acknowledge that overall eating patterns, not occasional indulgences, are what are most important to maintaining a healthy weight and lifestyle.
 Ready to get started?
 Keep track of what you eat with our food diary.

 - Slow down.
 Here’s where mindfulness can really come into play.
 During each meal, chew slowly, savoring each bite; put your fork down between bites; and stop eating to take a drink of water (not a sugary soda).
 This gives the body enough time to signal to the brain that it’s satisfied, not stuffed.